paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

   (B) includes any State law similar to the laws referred to in paragraph (1).

-**(g) Certain Waivers Granted to Providers of Local-into-local Service to All DMAs.—**
+**(f) Certain Waivers Granted to Providers of Local-into-local Service to All DMAs.—**

-(1) **Injunction waiver.—** — A court that issued an injunction pursuant to subsection (a)(7)(B) before the date of the enactment of this subsection shall waive such injunction if the court recognizes the entity against which the injunction was issued as a qualified carrier.
+(1) **Injunction waiver.—** — A court that issued an injunction pursuant to subsection (a)(5)(B) before the date of the enactment of this subsection shall waive such injunction if the court recognizes the entity against which the injunction was issued as a qualified carrier.

 (2) **Limited temporary waiver.—**

-  (A) *In general.—* — Upon a request made by a satellite carrier, a court that issued an injunction against such carrier under subsection (a)(7)(B) before the date of the enactment of this subsection shall waive such injunction with respect to the statutory license provided under subsection (a)(2) to the extent necessary to allow such carrier to make secondary transmissions of primary transmissions made by a network station to unserved households located in short markets in which such carrier was not providing local service pursuant to the license under section 122 as of December 31, 2009.
+  (A) *In general.—* — Upon a request made by a satellite carrier, a court that issued an injunction against such carrier under subsection (a)(5)(B) before the date of the enactment of this subsection shall waive such injunction with respect to the statutory license provided under subsection (a)(2) to the extent necessary to allow such carrier to make secondary transmissions of primary transmissions made by a network station to unserved households located in short markets in which such carrier was not providing local service pursuant to the license under section 122 as of December 31, 2009.

   (B) *Expiration of temporary waiver.—* — A temporary waiver of an injunction under subparagraph (A) shall expire after the end of the 120-day period beginning on the date such temporary waiver is issued unless extended for good cause by the court making the temporary waiver.